How to Navigate the Shūgaku Sōdan Without Speaking Japanese

 Will the board of education provide an interpreter if I ask?

-Many municipal boards will arrange interpretation for shūgaku sōdan meetings, but it's not guaranteed.
-Contact your ward's kyōiku iinkai early (June-July, before the process begins) and request interpretation services.
-If they can't provide one, ask them to direct you to the International Association (国際交流協会) which typically maintains volunteer interpreter lists.
+Municipal interpretation for shūgaku sōdan meetings is not guaranteed.
+Contact your ward's kyōiku iinkai early (June-July, before the process begins) and ask what interpretation or translation support it provides.
+If it cannot provide support, ask whether it can direct you to the International Association (国際交流協会) for a volunteer interpreter list.

 Can I bring my own interpreter to the meetings?